This programme was supported by the ScreenSkills Film Skills Fund with contributions from UK film productions.

 The course was divided into three main elements of location management

 - Practical hands-on exercises with an On-Set visit

 Who was the course tutor?

 Lowri trained as an Assistant Floor Manager and then as Production Manager at BBC Cymru Wales during the mid-80s and 90s before going on to become a freelance Location Manager, working on BBC and S4C drama and film productions.
 Lowri’s credits include Dr Who, Rocket’s Island, Hollyoaks and Pobol y Cwm as well as numerous commercials, low budget feature films and countless other live and recorded productions.

 Lowri’s role as Project Manager for the BBC Roath Lock project involved liaising closely with productions such as Upstairs Downstairs, Dr Who and Casualty.
 Latterly, Lowri has worked on British and German feature films in Snowdonia and Liverpool as well as on smaller productions for American and Japanese companies.

-During the two weeks, the content will be delivered in collaboration with highly experienced guest speakers who will have been fully briefed on the project, and who will use their experiences of location management in feature films to guide the trainees through the learning process.
+During the two weeks, the content was delivered in collaboration with highly experienced guest speakers who were fully briefed on the project, and who used their experiences of location management in feature films to guide the trainees through the learning process.

 Finlay has worked in locations on a number of Hollywood blockbusters – location managing for Disney’s CHRISTOPHER ROBIN, THE COMMUTER featuring Liam Neeson and romantic comedy BRIDGET JONES’ BABY.
 He’s also scouted for locations for Tim Burton’s MISS PEREGRINE’S HOME FOR PECULIAR CHILDREN and X-MEN: FIRST CLASS, and worked on superhero hits CAPTAIN AMERICA: THE FIRST AVENGER and THE DARK KNIGHT.
 You can view his IMDb here.